 A testament to the Lowes’ satisfaction is the fact that their son, Austin, who grew up in the Honest Abe Log Home, is currently building one with his wife, Erin.
 Their construction site will be available to tour along with Carol and Barry’s home on June 15 during the Honest Abe Log Homes 2019 Summer Log Home Tour.

 Carol and Barry shared photos from their collection taken during the construction of their home.
 They also had the original receipt for their plans and the original blueprints.
-Click on the images to enlarge for viewing.

 Story by Claudia Johnson, Honest Abe Log Homes, Director of Marketing